Moldova bans pro-Russian Shor party after months of protests | Politics

 Shor has denied the protests are part of a Russian threat or of attempts to destabilise Moldova.
 Russia, which has about 1,500 troops stationed in Moldova's breakaway region of Transdniestria, has denied plotting to overthrow Sandu.
 Parliamentary speaker Igor Grosu said the court's decision was "an important victory for Moldovan democracy".

-Opposition Socialist Party leader Igor Dodon said Sandu's governing Action and Solidarity Party had "officially become totalitarian, destroying opposition forces" and that it would eventually suffer the same fate as the Shor party.
+Opposition Socialist Party leader Igor Dodon, a former president, said Sandu's governing Action and Solidarity Party had "officially become totalitarian, destroying opposition forces" and would suffer the same fate as the Shor party.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)